fp7-alien/OCF-TBAM/TBAM-Delegate/islandgeni3/README.md

 #TBAM Delegate

 The Delegate is a sub-module of the Time-Based Aggregate Manager and is provided as a plugin for [AMsoil](https://github.com/motine/AMsoil).
-The Delegate sites between the GENIv3 Handler and the [TBAM Resource Manager](https://github.com/fp7-alien/OCF-TBAM/tree/master/TBAM-RM#tbam-resource-manager).
+The Delegate sits between the GENIv3 Handler and the [TBAM Resource Manager](https://github.com/fp7-alien/OCF-TBAM/tree/master/TBAM-RM#tbam-resource-manager).
 It translates the GENIv3 call to the domain-specific call of the Resource Manager, in particular the [Resource Specification (RSpec)](http://groups.geni.net/geni/wiki/GeniRspec) into Time-based Resource Manager values (and back).
 Moreover, it handles the Resource Manager’s exceptions and re-throws them as the GENIv3 method API.

-##Architecture
+##Interfaces

 TBAM Delegate methods corresponding to the GENIv3 API are:

 - *list_resources(client_cert, credentials, geni_available)*: retrieves the information of the network devices and the reserved time-slots through the Resource Manager.
-It returns an advertisement RSpec, for e.g.
+It returns an advertisement RSpec, e.g.:

 	```
  	 <rspec aggregate="http://example.com/aggregate" type="advertisement">